 Funded in 2016 in Dublin (Ireland), FoorMarble is the prototype of what a startup combining a good idea, dedicated team, and technological innovation can bring to the world of Digital Healthcare.
 The company recently successfully raised another round of more than $3 million to pursue its growth.

 Not only are these tests uncomfortable, but they often do not pinpoint the type of food responsible.
-FoodMarble Aire’s idea is that the breath expired will contain various hydrogen levels depending on the fermentation of the food being digested.
+FoodMarble Aire’s idea is that the expired breath will contain various hydrogen levels depending on the fermentation of the digested food.
 The higher the level of hydrogen in your breath, the higher the chances you will suffer from bloating, flatulence, or other digestive issues.

 What can hydrogen breath testing tell?